Muskowekwan First Nation: Muskowekwan First Nation Potash Mines

 The Muskowekwan First Nation potash mine project has been accepted by the federal government under the First Nations Commercial and Industrial Development Act (FNCIDA).
 The act will enable the federal government to enact regulations that incorporate a provincial regulatory regime to govern commercial and industrial activities within a province.
 The acceptance of the Muskowekwan project under FNCIDA means that the Government of Canada can begin the process of developing regulations for the First Potash Ventures mine.
 FNCIDA, which came into effect in 2006, reproduces the provincial rules and regulations that apply to similar large-scale commercial or industrial projects off reserve and applies them to a specific on-reserve project.

 First Potash Ventures, a joint partnership between Encanto and Muskowekwan Resources Ltd., is working toward developing the mine on the Muskowekwan First Nation, located 100 km northeast of Regina.
 The mine is expected to produce up to 2.8 million tons of potash annually over a 50-year-plus span.
 The project will provide real economic opportunities for the Muskowekwan First Nation, as well as the surrounding area, by providing training and employment opportunities during the construction and operation of the mine.

 Governance

 The Muskowekwan First Nation elect their council on a two-year term under the authority of the act electoral system.
-As of 2025, the chief is Jamie Wolfe.
+As of 2025, the chief is Cynthia Desjarlais.

 The council is a member of Touchwood Tribal Agency Council, a regional chiefs' council.